pmchrist/Capsule_Climate/notes.md

 # Current ToDo:
+0) All suppliers replacement and sampling in HH is done based solely on price
 1) Make sure that everything is calibrated to the initial original parameters           !
 Done
 2) Change visualization of Bunkruptcies from age to the global counter from model       !
 Done
 3) Make main HH variables duplicated in the model for easier access                     !
 Done